Panic is defined as an overwhelming sense of fear, where both body and mind become alert, over-sensitive and under the scrutiny of pressure.

 Get in Touch

-Our admissions team can give you expert help and advice on the best options available for treating panic disorders, get in touch today to find out more.
+Our admissions team can give you expert help and advice on the best options available for treating addiction and panic disorders, get in touch today to find out more.

 Panic can showcase itself in different ways, from psychological irritation and irrational outlooks to physical feelings of pressure and stress, the greatest concern of such disorder is the health complications of ongoing panic.
 Panic attacks, the use of illicit drugs, further mental health issues, and cardiovascular strains are all common.

 At Nova Recovery Scotland, we do not share this to scare you, but to show the requirement of panic disorder treatment via professional services.

 A range of tools, lifestyle changes, treatment services and new perspectives can help stabilise panic.
 Reach this point by understanding your reactions, triggers and how to manage them for the long term.

 Experiencing panic is normal.
 One may feel panicked when faced with stress, anxiety, or an emergency.
 It’s understandable to experience panic as a response to negative, unpredictable or challenging situations.

 However, for those who suffer from panic disorder, such a response is known to be consistent, uncontrollable, and known to preserve even through coping strategies.

 Panic disorder is therefore unpredictable, life-limiting for that reason, and is an ongoing struggle without professional intervention.

 Many individuals believe that panic can be controlled independently.
 It’s viewed similarly to depression and anxiety, where living a healthy lifestyle and embracing common coping strategies is seen as an escape.